ashlyndevries/CRUD-App/README.md

     "You have no contacts." message is displayed.
 - UPDATE
-  - Clicking on any contact will trigger a `Dialog` where a user can edit any of the three fields: First Name, Last Name, Phone Number.
+  - Clicking on any contact will trigger a `Dialog` where a user can edit any of the three fields: First Name, Last Name, or Phone Number.
 - DELETE
   - Clicking on the trash can will trigger a `Dialog` asking for deletion confirmation.
-Pressing "Cancel" will close the `Dialog` without deleting, "Confirm" will delete the record permanently.
+Pressing "Cancel" will close the `Dialog` without deleting; "Confirm" will delete the record permanently.
 - SEARCH
   - By typing in the search bar, all contacts will be filtered according to Last Name.